Wigan Coal and Iron Company: History

 The company operated Berkune pit, an iron ore mine near Dalton in Furness, until 1898.

 In 1930, the Wigan Coal & Iron Co.
 Ltd and the Pearson & Knowles Coal & Iron Co.
 Ltd combined their coal mining operations to establish the Wigan Coal Corporation.

+In the same year, the iron and steel activities of Wigan Coal & Iron were conglomerated with Pearson & Knowles, Ryland Bros, and the Partington Steel & Iron Works Ltd, to create the Lancashire Steel Corporation.
+The corporation was headed by the Earl of Crawford & Balcarres.
+The separate coal and steel corporations continued until nationalization in the 1940s.